serokell/blog-posts/Introduction to Free Monads/article.md

 This part is a bit theory-heavy, so if it is not your cup of tea, feel free to skim over it.

 In abstract algebra, we call something a "free X" when it is in some sense a minimal structure that satisfies conditions for being X.
-The exact definition of "minimal" in abstract algebra is a little vague, but the main idea is that "free X" satisfies all laws for X, and does not have any other laws describing it.
+The exact definition of "minimal" in abstract algebra is a little vague, but the main idea is that "free X" satisfies all laws for X and does not have any other laws describing it.
 That is, in this context, "free" means "unrestricted" -- it is not that we can get a structure "for free"[^for-free], but that no other laws are restricting the structure apart from those absolutely necessary.

 [^for-free]: Although in most cases, we actually might, depending on your definition of "for free".